 A light bulb could typically be rated at 100 W, so this is 50 dB.

-A Formula 1 racing car revving at its maximum develops a whopping 670 kilowatts of power (much more than the car you drive).
+A Formula 1 racing car revving at its maximum can potentially develop a whopping 670 kilowatts of power (somewhat more or somewhat less depending on the regulations currently in force).
 This, compared to our reference, is approximately 88 dB.

 A locomotive, pulling a train of several coaches loaded with hundreds of passengers, may be called upon to develop 5000 kW of power, or 5 Megawatts.
 In decibels compared to our reference, this is 97 dB.
 It might not seem like much more than the race car, but with decibels a small increment in numbers leads to a large boost in power.